ranakagrawal/Unheard-Voices_Backend/README.md

 4. Share Image & Time of Spotted Child Labour
 Along with the location, users can capture and upload images of the child labour incident, providing visual evidence to support their reports.
 Additionally, you can note the time of the incident, aiding in further investigation and action.

+## Features
+1. Access information on child labour schemes from the "Schemes" section.

+2. To lodge a complaint, go to the "Complaints" section and fill out the necessary details.

+3. Use the "Share Location" and "Capture Image & Time" features to provide additional information about spotted child labour incidents.

 [Report Unheard-Voices](https://github.com/ranakagrawal/Unheard-Voices_Backend/files/12184785/Final.Report.Unheard.voices.pdf)